Bayesian Matrix Completion for Hypothesis Testing: Abstract

 \section{Abstract}

-High-throughput screening (HTS) is a well-established technology that rapidly and efficiently screens thousands of chemicals for potential toxicity.
-Massive testing using HTS primarily aims to differentiate active vs inactive chemicals for different types of biological endpoints.
-However, even using high-throughput technology, it is not feasible to test all possible combinations of chemicals and assay endpoints, resulting in a majority of missing combinations.
-Our goal is to derive posterior probabilities of activity for each chemical by assay endpoint combination, addressing the sparsity of HTS data.
-We propose a Bayesian hierarchical framework, which borrows information across different chemicals and assay endpoints in a low-dimensional latent space.
-This framework facilitates out-of-sample prediction of bioactivity potential for new chemicals not yet tested.
-Furthermore, this paper makes a novel attempt in toxicology to simultaneously model heteroscedastic errors as well as a nonparametric mean function.
-It leads to a broader definition of activity whose need has been suggested by toxicologists.
-Simulation studies demonstrate that our approach shows superior performance with more realistic inferences on activity than current standard methods.
-Application to an HTS data set identifies chemicals that are most likely active for two disease outcomes: neurodevelopmental disorders and obesity.
-Code is available on Github.
+We aim to infer bioactivity of each chemical by assay endpoint combination, addressing sparsity of toxicology data.
+We propose a Bayesian hierarchical framework which borrows information across different chemicals and assay endpoints, facilitates out-of-sample prediction of activity for chemicals not yet assayed, quantifies uncertainty of predicted activity, and adjusts for multiplicity in hypothesis testing.
+Furthermore, this paper makes a novel attempt in toxicology to simultaneously model heteroscedastic errors and a nonparametric mean function, leading to a broader definition of activity whose need has been suggested by toxicologists.
+Real application identifies chemicals most likely active for neurodevelopmental disorders and obesity.